willhaslett/covid-19-growth/README.md

 The three output formats, Pandas, CSV and JSON, all contain the same data, with the dataframes and CSV files having the same tabular format, and the JSON files structured by the [pandas.DataFrame.to_json](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_json.html) function.
-In Pandas, the dataframes are placed into dictionaries as shown below.
-For CSV and JSON output, these are broken out into nine individual files.

 - Global data (JHU)
   - df_all_cases
   - df_all_deaths